 - 2 cups all-purpose flour

-- ¾ cup Dutch-processed cocoa powder (regular unsweetened cocoa could also be used)
+- ¾ cup Dutch-processed cocoa powder (regular unsweetened cocoa powder can also be used)

 - 1 teaspoon baking soda